hci-lab-um/heuristics-for-test-tool-design/How-To/QualityAttributes/Table-Product-Attributes-and-Heuristics.md

-# Prodict Attributes and the Heuristics that Point To Them
+# Product Attributes and the Heuristics that Point To Them

 | Attribute       |  Notes | Which heuristics are affected? |
 |:----------------|:------|--------------|